bencao/fc_tank/README.md

 ##Contribute

 ###Source files
-main logic are in tank.coffee and game.coffee.
+main logic are in src/tank.coffee and src/game.coffee.

 ###Test
 To run test, you need to install [npm](https://npmjs.org/) first.
 Then